How to write a business plan: A step-by-step guide - Jobidea24

 Step 3: Market and competition analysis

-Any good company will thoroughly analyze the market they are entering.
+Any good company will thoroughly analyze the market it is entering.
 This doesn't apply to big companies; your readers want proof of that.
-Here you can define the industry and market in which your business will operate and highlight the profit opportunities for your business.
+Here, you can define the industry and market in which your business will operate and highlight its profit opportunities.
 Has your market research revealed any notable trends?
-If so, this is the place to show it.
+If so, this is the place to show them.

 Also, describe the competitive environment.
 What are your competitors doing well and what not?
 Why are you moving into this field, and what weaknesses in the industry will you exploit?
 How might competitors react?
 Will you take on a competitor's customer?
 How?